lit/lit/dev-docs/design/how-lit-html-works.md

 Nothing can be committed via an `ElementPart`.
 Instead `resolveDirective` is called, allowing directives to hook into the `ElementPart` position.

-For example, [`@lit-labs/motion` has an `animate` directive](https://lit.dev/playground/#sample=examples/motion-simple) that can be applied on an element in the `ElementPart` location to then manage the elements animations.
+For example, [`@lit-labs/motion` has an `animate` directive](https://lit.dev/playground/#sample=examples/motion-simple) that can be applied on an element in the `ElementPart` location to then manage the element's animations.

 # Efficient Updates